 I got to work writing the new material and editing and revising the original manuscript where it was suggested.
 When I finished, I sent it back.
 This was my first time working with two very experienced editors.
 I realized how much better their suggestions were going to make the story.
 I soon came to trust the judgments of both Jenny and Denise tremendously.
 I humbled myself and trusted the guidance and years of experience they each brought to the table.
 Since then, the manuscript has gone back and forth, as we get closer to the next phase: submission to publishers.
 The story has become so much better, and I can’t wait to put it out there.

 IS SELF-PUBLISHING THE RIGHT ROUTE FOR EVERYONE?

 It’s definitely not for everyone.
 A lot of writers do just fine honing their craft behind closed doors, seeking representation first, and then finding a publisher.
 For me, it took the interactive push of readers reviewing, commenting, and actively engaging with my stories and my characters.
+This occurred mainly through Amazon and Goodread reviews.
 Reader feedback has and does act as a huge source of motivation for me.
 I had to see and feel the connection I was forming with readers.
 I still feel that way each time I get a new email or review.

 On July 18th, 2022, my first traditionally published novel, entitled The Rain, will launch.
 Since it’s original self-published incarnation, the story has been improved immeasurably with the help of my literary agent and Blackstone Publishing’s editors.
 Along with Tanner’s narrative, There is an entirely new narrative which I look forward to revealing as the release date draws nearer.